ChatDeBlofeld/seafile-arm-docker-base/SQLITE_2_MYSQL.md

 ## Prerequisites

-To make writing easier, this guide supposes you're using [my compose topology](https://github.com/ChatDeBlofeld/seafile-arm-docker/tree/3e6bd8a976fa24d946ec5f7b8471004fb6c63303) in the condition of commit `3e6bd8a976fa24d946ec5f7b8471004fb6c63303`.
-You should pull it if you can.
+To make writing easier, this guide supposes you're using [my compose topology](https://github.com/ChatDeBlofeld/seafile-arm-docker/tree/2023.05) in the condition of tag `2023.05`.
+You should pull it/adapt yours if you can.
+Especially, make sure the `MYSQL_USER_PASSWD` variable is set (as well as any other customized database variable).

 There's no black magic though, if your configuration is too far from the recommended one, you can read through [this script](./scripts/sqlite2mysql.sh) that contains all steps.
 See also the [official migration guide](https://manual.seafile.com/11.0/deploy/migrate_from_sqlite_to_mysql/).